mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The group identifier and epoch allow a recipient to know which group secrets should be used and from which `epoch_secret` to start computing other secrets.
-The sender identifier and content type is used to identify which symmetric ratchet to use from the secret tree.
+The sender identifier and content type are used to identify which symmetric ratchet to use from the secret tree.
 The `generation` counter determines how far into the ratchet to iterate in order to produce the required nonce and key for encryption or decryption.